ipinfo/erlang/README.md

 [![Build Status](https://github.com/ipinfo/erlang/workflows/CI/badge.svg)](https://github.com/ipinfo/erlang/actions)

-This is the official Erlang/Elixir client library for the [IPinfo.io](https://ipinfo.io) IP data API, allowing you to lookup your own IP address, or get any of the following details for an IP:
+This is the official Erlang/Elixir client library for the [IPinfo.io](https://ipinfo.io) IP data API, allowing you to look up your own IP address, or get any of the following details for an IP:

-- [IP geolocation data](https://ipinfo.io/ip-geolocation-api) (city, region, country, postal code, latitude and longitude)
+- [IP geolocation data](https://ipinfo.io/ip-geolocation-api) (city, region, country, postal code, latitude, and longitude)
-- [ASN details](https://ipinfo.io/asn-api) (ISP or network operator, associated domain name, and type, such as business, hosting or company)
+- [ASN details](https://ipinfo.io/asn-api) (ISP or network operator, associated domain name, and type, such as business, hosting, or company)
 - [Company data](https://ipinfo.io/ip-company-api) (the name and domain of the business that uses the IP address)
 - [Carrier information](https://ipinfo.io/ip-carrier-api) (the name of the mobile carrier and MNC and MCC for that carrier if the IP is used exclusively for mobile traffic)